 Becoming a MANRS Participant

-Network operators who agree to the Principles and implement at least one of the Actions (though not solely the Coordination Action) can become a MANRS Participant.
-This entitles you to use of the MANRS badge, you will be listed on the routingmanifesto.org website, and you can contribute to this document and others like it.
+Network operators who agree to the Principles and implement Actions 1, 3 and 4 as a minimum can become a MANRS Participant.
+This entitles you to use of the MANRS badge and being listed on the MANRS website, and you can contribute to this document and others like it.

 The proposed recommendations, referred to as Actions in the MANRS document and in this BCOP, address the most common cases and are designed to incur minimum cost and risk when implementing them.
 Any particular Action is not a comprehensive solution to the outlined problems.